-In September 2021, in connection with the Nature's Remedy acquisition, the Company issued a principal amount \$11,500, 8% unsecured three-year note maturing September 10, 2024 and a \$5,000 8% unsecured five-year note maturing September 10, 2026 to the seller.
+In September 2021, in connection with the Nature's Remedy acquisition, the Company issued to the seller 8% unsecured promissory notes in the principal amounts of \$11,500 maturing September 10, 2024 and a \$5,000 note maturing September 10, 2026.
 The promissory notes provide for cash interest payments to be made quarterly and all principal and accrued and unpaid interest are due at their respective maturities.
 In September 2022, the Company amended the three-year note for an additional principal amount of \$5,000 in settlement of a contingent consideration liability for the First Milestone Period in connection with the September 2021 acquisition of Nature's Remedy.

 Repayment of principal and interest are currently on hold until the resolution of the Sammartino Matter as discussed in greater detail in Note 22 - Commitments and Contingencies.
-Additionally, refer to Note 6 - Acquisitions for more information on this acquisition.
+Consequently, the principal balances were classified as long-term debt, and the accrued interests were classified as other liabilities - non-current as of December 31, 2024 since the Company currently has no obligation to pay these amounts within the next 12 months from the balance sheet date.